Zamiell/stardew-valley/Min-Max_Guide.md

 Before we start with the route, let's first go over some high-level things that you need to know over the course of the run.

-### Goals
+### Goal

 The general goal of this route is to maximize the total amount of money gained by the end of the first season.
-This leaves you in a good position to plant a huge Starfruit crop in summer (which is the highest-yielding crop).
-From there, you can accomplish whatever goals that you want, whether it be to continue to min-max money, or to 100% your save file (e.g. max friendship with every villager, etc.).
+This leaves you in a good position to accomplish whatever goals that you want, whether it be to continue to min-max money, or to 100% your save file (e.g. max friendship with every villager, etc.).

+### Route Overview

+* This route starts off by doing a ton of fishing, unlocking the Skull Caverns as soon as possible.
+* One the Skull Caverns are opened, you craft and sell Iridium Bars to make a lot of money.
+* With the money, you buy a lot of Starfruit + Deluxe Speed Grow, with the goal to get three Starfruit harvests during Summer (and with all of the crops being automatically watered by Quality Sprinklers).

 ### Rules